-Carolyn has published over 70 essays online and in print.
-Her writing has been featured in Backcountry Magazine, The Ski Journal, Trails Magazine, Wildsnow.com, The Leader, the Salomon & Deuter blogs, the NOLS Blog, the Adventures Cross Country blog, the Tahoe Expedition Academy blog, the Teton Gravity Research, Outdoor Women's Alliance & SheJumps websites, as well as the anthology A Worthy Expedition: The History of NOLS, .
+Carolyn has published over 75 essays, articles, and reviews, online and in print.
+Her writing has been featured in Outside Magazine, Backcountry Magazine, The Ski Journal, SKI Magazine, Trails Magazine, Wildsnow.com, The Stio Mountain Town Journal, The Leader, the Salomon & Deuter blogs, the NOLS Blog, the Adventures Cross Country blog, the Tahoe Expedition Academy blog, the Teton Gravity Research, Outdoor Women's Alliance & SheJumps websites, as well as the anthology A Worthy Expedition: The History of NOLS, .

 Nevada’s Hidden gem